tacman/mcp-server-bundle/README.md

 ## Getting Started

 The MCP Server Bundle provides a structured way to create and manage tools that can be used by clients via JSON-RPC requests.
-It includes features for input validation, tool management, and method handling.
+It includes features for MCP tool management, and JSON-RPC method handling.

 This bundle is designed to be flexible and extensible, allowing developers to create custom tool handlers and method handlers as needed.
 MethodHandlers and ToolHandlers are registered and autowired using attributes, making it easy to define and manage your own tools.

-### Configuration
+### Installation

 1. Install the MCP Server Bundle via Composer:
 ```bash